mamisla/dotien_task/README.md

 #### Start PostgreSQL

-    depending on your machine start postgresql and login as superuser
+have your postgreSQL listening on port 5432 (default) depending on your machine start postgresql and login as superuser

+    psql -U postgres

 #### Create a Database and User